 A smarter approach is to move the cash out of the business and into your personal account a few months before you apply for your mortgage.

-A limited company director is not a simple applicant for a mortgage lender to consider due to the considerations listed above.
+Mortgages for Company Directors are not a simple application for a mortgage lender to consider due to the considerations listed above.
 Therefore we recommend you do not approach lenders direct.

 If you approach the wrong mortgage lender you could waste time, money, and put credit searches on your record unnecessarily.